sv3nd/sparkProjectTemplate.g8/README.md

 ## What this gives you

+This is a fork of [Holden Karau's Spark Project Template](https://github.com/holdenk/sparkProjectTemplate.g8), with my own choice of different plugins and UT style.
+Check out her repo for the latest version of the real thing.

 This template will bootstrap a new spark project with everyone's "favourite" wordcount example (modified for stop words).
 You can then replace the wordcount example as desired, and customize the Spark components your project needs.